mpv-player/mpv/README.md

 are for distros, and at best receive basic changes like fixing critical security issues or build fixes, and at worst are completely abandoned.

+## FFmpeg ABI compatibility

+mpv does not support linking against FFmpeg versions it was not built with, even if the linked version is supposedly ABI-compatible with the version it was compiled against.
+Expect malfunctions, crashes, and security issues if you do it anyway.

+The reason for not supporting this is because it creates far too much complexity with little to no benefit, coupled with absurd and unusable FFmpeg API artifacts.

 ## Release cycle

 Every other month, an arbitrary git snapshot is made, and is assigned